NxPKG/khulnasoft-docs/content/load-balancing/troubleshooting/load-balancing-faq.md

 ## What is the difference between Load Balancing and Health Checks?

-[Cloudflare Load Balancing](/load-balancing/) helps monitor origin server health and — based on that and other information — route incoming requests accordingly.
+[Khulnasoft Load Balancing](/load-balancing/) helps monitor origin server health and — based on that and other information — route incoming requests accordingly.
 Individual origin servers have monitors attached, which issue monitor requests at regular intervals.

-[Cloudflare Health Checks](/health-checks/) are identical to monitors within a load balancer, but only meant for probing server health (and not distributing traffic).
+[Khulnasoft Health Checks](/health-checks/) are identical to monitors within a load balancer, but only meant for probing server health (and not distributing traffic).

 ___

 ## Why do I see different numbers of requests in Load Balancing Analytics?

-You may see different numbers of requests when reviewing [Load Balancing Analytics](/load-balancing/reference/load-balancing-analytics/), especially when compared to other Cloudflare dashboards (Caching, etc.).
+You may see different numbers of requests when reviewing [Load Balancing Analytics](/load-balancing/reference/load-balancing-analytics/), especially when compared to other Khulnasoft dashboards (Caching, etc.).

 Load balancing **requests** are the number of uncached requests made by your load balancer.
-By default, Cloudflare caches resolved IP addresses for up to five seconds.
+By default, Khulnasoft caches resolved IP addresses for up to five seconds.
 This built-in caching is often the cause of an discrepancies.

 ___